How It Started

 In August 2020, DES launched All-In Clark County and achieved its first milestone in 2021, when the County Commission approved the All-In Sustainability and Climate Action Plan for County Operations.
 In developing a plan to make its internal operations more sustainable, Clark County led by example.

-Setting out on the next step—develop a communitywide sustainability and climate action plan—DES recruited a team of stakeholders from across Southern Nevada’s business community, utilities, local governments, community organizations and concerned individuals.
+Then in April 2023, the County Commission approved the All-In Community Sustainability and Climate Action Plan.
+DES recruited a team of stakeholders from across Southern Nevada’s business community, utilities, local governments, community organizations and concerned individuals.
 More than 157 organizations participated in 56 meetings and events.
 More than 6,000 public survey responses were gathered and reviewed to help determine the plan’s highest priorities.

 the Future